OdysseasKr/NatCom-soundmatching/README.md

 cd src
 python3 plotting.py
 ```
-All plots will be displayed and saved to a generated directory `plots/`.
+All plots will be saved to a generated directory `plots/`.

 ## Contributors
 [Freek van den Bergh](https://github.com/fbergh)<br>